-5.15 The principal route through the site should link Brunswick Park Road to Oakleigh Road South as these provide the main access points.
-Access from Weirdale Avenue should be considered for vehicles, pedestrians and cyclists to improve permeability and link to the main site through route.
-The Weirdale Avenue route should be designed to restrict its use so it does not become a through route.
-Suitable vehicular access to the new school for pick-up/drop-off should be provided on-site from Brunswick Park Road.
+- 5.18 The principal route through the site should link Brunswick Park Road to Oakleigh Road South as these provide the main access points.
+This allows occupiers to use the most convenient access / egress point, thus minimising impacts on local roads.
+Access from Ashbourne Avenue should be provided for pedestrians and cyclists to improve permeability and link the site through to Russell Lane to the north. - 5.19 The Ashbourne Avenue route should be designed to restrict its use so it does not become a through route for cars, but provides access to appropriate vehicles where demonstrated to be required (ie emergency vehicles).
+Proposals for the opening up of the new pedestrian/cycling route should be accompanied by a statement setting out how it meets secured by design principles. - 5.20 Suitable vehicular access to the new school for pick-up/drop-off should be provided on-site with access from Brunswick Park Road.
 Road and pavement design should be shared space.
-This may have the added benefit of affecting driver behaviour and reducing the potential for drivers using the site as a through route.